 - Two (2) core courses at the 100 or 200-level; in two of the following subfields - American Politics, Comparative Politics, International Relations, or Political Theory.

-- Two (2) East Asian Studies political science courses, one (1) of which must be at the 300-level or higher.
+- Two (2) East Asian Studies political science or sociology courses, one (1) of which must be at the 300-level or higher.

 - Two (2) core courses chosen from the following: